cordejs/corde/README.md

 ## 👀 About

 Corde is a small testing library for Discord.js.
 As there is a tool to create bots for Discord, it's cool to also have a tool to test then.
-Corde objective is to be simple, fast, and readable to developers, such as many others unity test tools around the web.
+Corde objective is to be simple, fast, and readable to developers.

 ## Documentation